 Five years ago, Matthew Houck unveiled Muchacho, which not only would be his breakthrough album as Phosphorescent but also one of the decade’s most remarkable efforts.
 Within the bold and sweeping soundscapes were stories of restlessness, unhappiness, and remorse, and yet it still felt triumphant.
 Since 2013, Houck moved from Brooklyn to Nashville with is wife and daughter, built his own studio, and found new meaning in his life with the birth of his and his wife’s son.
 He experienced a renaissance, and he shares his new outlook on his outstanding seventh album, C’est La Vie.

 As Houck has done throughout his career, no two songs on the record sound alike.
 His stories, though, are largely introspective and personal mixed with the occasional intelligent observation.
-And yet through the varied approaches, C’est La Vie is cohesive and feel effortless.
+And yet through the varied approaches, C’est La Vie is cohesive and feels effortless.
 It is Houck’s solar system, where he is at the center and each of the nine songs orbit around him.
 The wisely titled and short opener “Black Moon/Silver Waves” commences the journey with a piece of cinematic brilliance.
 A slight acoustic guitar tickles at the start before multiple voices soar in the foreground like a tribe paying homage to those who have come and gone.
 It’s mystery is broken by the stunning and slowly euphoric “C’est La Vie 2”.
 As the keys and synths establish a celestial soundscape, Houck describes his redemption.

 “I wrote all night,

 Like the fire of my words could burn a hole up to heaven.

 Burning holes up to heaven no more.”